The Scarlet Letter by Nathaniel Hawthorne

 Does the novel endorse its heroine’s nascent radicalism?
 Hardly: “The scarlet letter had not done its office,” the narrator comments in a decisive one-sentence paragraph.
 Meant to rehabilitate the transgressor and bring her into the community, Hester’s excessively stern and cruel punishment has only made her into a rebel.
 As with religion and magic, Hawthorne shows authoritarianism (represented by the Puritans) and radicalism (represented by Ann Hutchinson’s antinomianism and Margaret Fuller’s feminism) to be opposite extremes—both to be avoided in a quest for personal and communal balance.

-Hester is saved from a futile rebellion by Pearl—being a mother ties her inextricably to what Hawthorne, in common with many other nineteenth-century writers and thinkers (e.g., Harriet Beecher Stowe, Lydia Maria Child, Charles Dickens, et al.), saw as the domestic virtues of hearth and heart.
+Hester is saved from a futile rebellion by Pearl—being a mother ties her inextricably to what Hawthorne, in common with many other 19th-century writers and thinkers (e.g., Harriet Beecher Stowe, Lydia Maria Child, Charles Dickens, et al.), saw as the domestic virtues of hearth and heart.
 Maternity roots her in sentiment so that she does not spin off into the excess of theoretic violence typified by European revolutionaries.

 Pearl herself, though, is described as an elf-child.
 Raised in isolation, she too is a budding antinomian, associated throughout the novel with all that Puritanism rejects: nature and the devil.
 In one bravura passage, Hawthorne, again playfully disavowing his own magic, describes Pearl in the forest: